Faculty & Staff Magis Immersion

 For more information, contact:

-Amanda Munroe, Assistant Director for Social Justice Curriculum and Pedagogy, Center for Social Justice Research, Teaching & Service. email@example.com or (202) 687-6282
+Amanda Munroe, Assistant Director for Mission Curriculum Integration, Center for Social Justice Research, Teaching & Service. email@example.com or (202) 687-6282